Updated December 5, 2020

 - Yeshiva University Cardozo School of Law

-While more schools accept both exams as a good predictor for success in law school, they are two distinct exams, each with advantages and disadvantages.
+While many schools accept both exams as a good predictor for success in law school, they are two distinct exams, each with advantages and disadvantages.

-The Law School Admission Test (LSAT) is the standard admissions exam aspiring law students take.
-All U.S. law schools approved by the American Bar Association and Canadian law schools accept the LSAT.
+The Law School Admission Test (LSAT) is the standard admissions exam aspiring law students have taken historically.
+All U.S. law schools approved by the American Bar Association, along with Canadian law schools, accept the LSAT.

 LSAT vs. GRE Format